gaolinorange/Automatic-Unpaired-Shape-Deformation-Transfer/README.md

 - Python 2 or 3
 - NVIDIA GPU (larger than 8G) + CUDA cuDNN
 - Tensorflow 1.10
+- We add a script 'matlabscript/GetICPandLFDDist.m' to compute the distance(similarity) between two models.

 ## Note for ACAP Lib